chandlerprall/GoblinPhysics/README.md

 Building
 --------
-[grunt](http://gruntjs.com/) is used to build the library and generate documenation.
-Follow grunt's [getting started](http://gruntjs.com/getting-started) page for a quick setup.
+[gulp](http://gulpjs.com/) is used to build the library and generate documentation.
+Follow gulp's [getting started](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) page for a quick setup.
 To install the packages necessary to build GoblinPhysics, run `npm install` in the git checkout directory.
-Once all of the packages have been downloaded you can build by running `grunt`.
-To generate documenation, run `grunt docs`.
+Once all of the packages have been downloaded you can build by running `gulp default`.
+To generate documenation, run `gulp docs`.

 License
 -------